 These loans are specifically designed to meet the financial needs of farmers.
 By pledging gold assets, farmers can get these loans at competitive terms from a wide range of lenders.

-These loans help cover expenses related to farming activities, such as purchasing equipment, seeds, fertilizers, or managing other expenses.
+These agriculture gold loans help cover expenses related to farming activities, such as purchasing equipment, seeds, fertilisers, or managing other expenses.

 Business Gold Loans